Solicitors Specialising In Extending Leases on Crossover Flats

 How do I extend a Tyneside lease?

-As each owner is the freeholder of the other, voluntary agreements are often the most straight forward way to extend the leases.
+As each owner is the freeholder of the other, voluntary or informal agreements are often the most straight forward way to extend these type of criss-cross leases.
 Under voluntary agreements, each maisonette owner can agree to grant the other an extension of 999 years for a nil premium (although tax implications can occur from this, so we always advise you get specialist tax advice on this point).

 Click here to read more about the difference between a private and statutory lease extension.